prixite/vfse/README.md

       npm run start

 Visit localhost:8000 to view the landing page.

-## Setup pre-commit

-This project uses [pre-commit](https://pre-commit.com/) to ensure that code standard checks pass locally before pushing to the remote project repo.
-[Follow](https://pre-commit.com/#installation) the installation instructions, then set up hooks with `pre-commit install`.

-Make sure everything is working correctly by running

-    pre-commit run --all

 ## Generate test data
 You can run the following Django command to generate test data.